mdrahib46/TODO-APP/README.md

 - Tap the pencil icon to edit a TODO item.
 - Tap the trash icon to delete a TODO item.

-## Screenshots

-Add any relevant screenshots or GIFs showcasing the app's functionality.

 ## Contributing

 Contributions are welcome!
 If you have any suggestions or improvements, feel free to create a pull request.